ostefani/shortly/README.md

 [User Stories](#user-stories) | [Tools Used](#tools-used-aka-tech-stack) | [Install & Build](#install-and-build) | [Demo](#demo)

 The application does not use authorization, tracking users by sessions.
+Redirects are cached in Redis.
 Sessions and other data are removed within 24 hours after creation.

 ## User Stories